webpack/webpack-cli/OPTIONS.md

   --no-cache-allow-collecting-memory                                                 Negative 'cache-allow-collecting-memory' option.
   --cache-cache-directory <value>                                                    Base directory for the cache (defaults to node_modules/.cache/webpack).
   --cache-cache-location <value>                                                     Locations for the cache (defaults to cacheDirectory / name).
+  --cache-compression <value>                                                        Compression type used for the cache files.
+  --no-cache-compression                                                             Negative 'cache-compression' option.
   --cache-hash-algorithm <value>                                                     Algorithm used for generation the hash (see node.js crypto package).
   --cache-idle-timeout <value>                                                       Time in ms after which idle period the cache storing should happen.
   --cache-idle-timeout-after-large-changes <value>                                   Time in ms after which idle period the cache storing should happen when larger changes has been detected (cumulative